yusefnapora/minty/README.md

 ### Pin IPFS assets for an NFT

-The assets for new tokens are stored in a local IPFS repository, which is only "online" temporarily while running `minty` commands.
+The assets for new tokens are stored in a local IPFS repository, which is only "online" while a local IPFS daemon is running.
+The `start-local-environment.sh` script starts a local daemon for you, in case you're not already running IPFS.

 To make the data highly available without needing to run a local IPFS daemon 24/7, you can request that a [Remote Pinning Service][pinning-service-api] like [Pinata](https://pinata.cloud) store a copy of your IPFS data on their IPFS nodes.